-- Risks associated with the use of general anesthesia
+Risks linked to the use of general anesthesia

-Nerve or blood vessels in the area of surgery may be injured, resulting in weakness or numbness.
-The pain may not be relieved by the surgery or may become worse, although this is rare.
+Nerve or blood vessels in the area of surgery may be injured.
+This can cause weakness or numbness.
+The pain may not be eased by the surgery or may become worse, although this is rare.

-There may be other risks depending on your specific medical condition.
+There may be other risks depending on your specific health condition.
 Be sure to discuss any concerns with your healthcare provider before the surgery.

-- Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medications that affect blood clotting.
-It may be necessary for you to stop these medicines before the procedure.
+Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any blood-thinning (anticoagulant) medicines, aspirin, or other medicines that affect blood clotting.
+You may be told to stop these medicines before the procedure.

-- You may receive a sedative before the procedure to help you relax.
+You may get a sedative before the surgery to help you relax.

-- Since certain activities may be restricted following your surgery, you will need to arrange for someone to help you for a few days with the household activities and driving.
+Certain activities may be limited after your surgery.
+Arrange for someone to help you for a few days with the household activities and driving.

 A laminectomy usually requires a stay in a hospital.
 Procedures may vary depending on your condition and your doctor’s practices.

-A laminectomy may be done while you are asleep under general anesthesia, or while you are awake under spinal anesthesia.
+A laminectomy may be done while you are asleep under general anesthesia.
+Or it may be done while you are awake under spinal anesthesia.
 If spinal anesthesia is used, you will have no feeling from your waist down.
-Newer techniques are being developed that may allow a laminectomy to be done under local anesthesia on an outpatient basis.
+Newer techniques are being developed that may allow a laminectomy to be done under local anesthesia as an outpatient.
 Your doctor will discuss this with you in advance.

 Generally, a laminectomy follows this process:

-- If the surgical site is covered with excessive hair, the hair may be clipped off.
+If the surgical site is covered with extra hair, the hair may be clipped off.

-- The surgeon will make an incision over the selected vertebra.
+The surgeon will make a cut (incision) over the selected vertebra.

-- The lamina (bony arch of the posterior part of the vertebra) is removed to relieve the pressure on the nerves in the area.
+The surgeon removes the bony arch of the posterior part of the vertebra (lamina) to ease the pressure on the nerves in the area.
 This may involve removing bone spurs or growths, or removing all or part of a disk.

-- In some cases, spinal fusion may be performed at the same time.
-During a spinal fusion, the surgeon will connect 2 or more bones in the back to help stabilize the spine.
+In some cases, spinal fusion may be done at the same time.
+During a spinal fusion, the surgeon will connect 2 or more bones in your spine.

-After the surgery you will be taken to the recovery room for observation.
+After the surgery, you will be taken to the recovery room for observation.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room.
-Laminectomy usually requires a hospital stay of one or more days.
+Laminectomy usually requires that you stay in the hospital one or more days.

-You will most likely begin getting out of bed and walking the evening of your surgery.
-Your pain will be controlled with medicines so that you can participate in the exercise.
+You will most likely start getting out of bed and walking the evening of your surgery.
+Your pain will be controlled with medicines so that you can take part in the exercise.
 You may be given an exercise plan to follow both in the hospital and after discharge.

-Once you are at home, it is important to keep the surgical incision area clean and dry.
+Once you are at home, it's important to keep the surgical incision area clean and dry.
 Your healthcare provider will give you specific bathing instructions.
 The surgical staples or stitches are removed during a follow-up office visit.

 Take a pain reliever for soreness as recommended by your healthcare provider.
 Aspirin or certain other pain medicines may increase the chance of bleeding.
 Be sure to take only recommended medicines.

-You should not drive until your healthcare provider tells you to.
-You should avoid bending over to pick up objects or arching your back.
-Other activity restrictions may apply.
+Don't drive until your healthcare provider tells you it's OK.
+Don't bend over to pick up objects or arch your back.
+Your provider may tell you to limit other activities.